WordPress/sustainability/contribute.md

 ### 1. WordPress.org account

 The most important account you’ll use is a WordPress.org account.
-This account is used to comment on the Sustainaibility Team blog and to create a Slack account (next step).
+This account is used to comment on the Sustainability Team blog and to create a Slack account (next step).

 - Do you already have a WordPress.org account?
 Then [login here](https://login.wordpress.org) and you are ready for the next step.
 - Don’t have a WordPress.org account yet?
-Then you can [create one](https://login.wordpress.org/register) by following one of these instructions (kindly created by other WordPress Teams and voluntears, thank you!):
+Then you can [create one](https://login.wordpress.org/register) by following one of these instructions (kindly created by other WordPress Teams and volunteers, thank you!):
   - [Video instructions to set up a WordPress.org account](https://learn.wordpress.org/tutorial/set-up-a-wordpress-org-account/)
   - [Step by step written instructions](https://github.com/WordPress/contributor-day-handbook/blob/master/*Start%20Here%20-%20General%20Guides/How%20to%20get%20a%20WordPress.org%20account.md)